-A short sequence in poetry and prose recalling characters from Primary schooldays (that is, before the age of reason) … a poet and his contemporaries, once infants now of senior age, and the different life-styles they were exposed to.
+A short sequence in poetry and prose recalling characters from Primary schooldays (before the age of reason) … a poet and his contemporaries, once infants now of senior age, and the different life-styles they were exposed to.

 - The Sally Rod

-The reunion of these two men now elderly is warm: Duffy … / with his stick in the air and two wide open arms.
+The reunion of the two men grown elderly is warm: Duffy with his stick in the air and two wide open arms.
 What is etched on his memory and recounted with some pride is the willow stick with which the ‘wicked boys’ were beaten: ‘For Jesus’ sake!
 Do you mind the sally rod?

-- Senior Infants: the top classes just before transfer to Secondary, a time when innocence is being lost and dirty talk develops (amongst boys in particular);
+- Senior Infants: the top classes just before transfer to Secondary, a time when innocence is being lost and unsavoury comments (dirty talk) develops (amongst boys in particular);

 - sally rod: a long, thin wooden stick, generally of willow (Latin: salix), and used in Ireland as a means of discipline before corporal punishment became illegal;